ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

  IBM Message Hub is a fast, scalable, fully managed messaging service, based on Apache Kafka, an open-source, high-throughput messaging system which provides a low-latency platform for handling real-time data feeds.

  1. From the dashboard, click on **Create resource** and select **Message Hub** from the Application Services section.
- 2. Name the service `mymessagehub` and click `Create`.
+ 2. Name the service `mymessagehub` and click **Create**.
- 3. Bind this service to your cluster by binding the service instance to the `default` Kubernetes namespace.
+ 3. Provide the service credentials to your cluster by binding the service instance to the `default` Kubernetes namespace.
  ```
  bx cs cluster-service-bind mycluster default mymessagehub
  ```

+The cluster-service-bind command creates a cluster secret that holds the credentials of your service instance in JSON format.
+Use `kubectl get secrets ` to see the generated secret with the name `binding-mymessagehub`.
+See [Integrating Services](https://console.bluemix.net/docs/containers/cs_integrations.html#integrations) for more info

+{:tip}

 ## Create an Object Storage instance

 {: #create_cos}

 IBM® Cloud Object Storage is encrypted and dispersed across multiple geographic locations, and accessed over HTTP using a REST API.
 Cloud Object Storage provides flexible, cost-effective, and scalable cloud storage for unstructured data.
 Object Storage combined with a [Content Delivery Network](https://console.bluemix.net/catalog/infrastructure/cdn-powered-by-akamai) allows you to store and serve ad payloads (images).